frederic-perez/AmE-dictionary/data/idioms.md

 __wasted__ _slang_ Very intoxicated, especially with alcohol. _Man, I was so wasted last night!
 I can barely remember what even happened!_
 __watch (one’s) language__ To speak politely, without using profane, obscene, or rude language.
 Often used as an imperative. _You watch your language, young lady, or you’ll be grounded for the weekend!_
 __watch (someone’s) back__
+__watch one’s step__ Exercise caution, as in _You’d better watch your step talking to them about a merger._ Often put as an admonition, this phrase transfers taking care in walking to other kinds of caution.
 __watch your back__
 __watch your six__ Your intuitions are correct; the phrase ‘watch your six’ does indeed mean ‘watch your back.’
 It refers to the 6 position on the face of a clock.
 Keep an extra set of eyes on the back of your head. _Dude, be careful man.
 Watch your six._
 __watchdog__